Hear from Oscar Pareja & Matt Hedges ahead of tonight's match against Philadelphia

 FC Dallas is back at home for the first MLS game at Toyota Stadium in almost a month!
 Here's your Toyota Keys to the Match:

 Here's all the action from Sunday's goalless draw with Columbus:

 A few weeks ago, World Cup '94 veteran Fernando Clavijo sat down with us for an FCDTV interview discussing his memories of the '94 World Cup during which he played three of four matches for the United States including the 1-0 round of 16 loss to Brazil.
 Clavijo's interview was a fascinating perspective on how someone who immigrated to the United States from Uruguay and ended up playing on the biggest stage with his adopted country.
 Enjoy:

-Welcome to the 2nd edition of the FCDallas.com series "Getting Personal".
-This week I caught up with Jamaican midfielder Je-Vaughn Watson.
+Welcome to the 3rd edition of the FCDallas.com series "Getting Personal".
+This week I caught up with midfielder Andrew Jacobson.

 - What's one thing you'll splurge your money on?

 Andrew: Vacations.
 I go to Hawaii every year, it's my favorite place to go to